2016-10-30

 Why bother?

-Side note: a dear friend of mine once noticed that Art, after all, is a bourgeois’ manifestation.
+Side note: a dear friend of mine once noticed that Art, after all, is a bourgeois manifestation.
 It almost felt as if spending time tinkering with these matters was a quasi-futile activity (he didn’t specifically say that, and maybe it was just my assumption).
-Anyway, I partially agree with that, but regardless I believe that asking what Art is, is what makes men more aware of what surrounds them: the environment, and other human beings, ultimately it’s what makes us more sensitive to the matters of life.
+I partially agree with that.
+But I also believe that asking what Art is, gives us a deeper understanding of aspects of life that go beyond the mere everyday routine.
+It’s what takes us closer to an epistemological approach to the understanding of life.

 If that’s true, there are reasons to be positive.
 At first glance, we could say nowadays we are experiencing more creativity than ever, with many innovative ideas, images, and videos, overwhelming every field.
 I personally believe things are quite the opposite.